Alternate History Wank

 - It may be worth pointing out that the Total War series started out with Shogun, which was set on a much smaller scale, and the conquest of the whole map was perfectly historical (Tokugawa Wank?).
 It became weird when the same mechanic was translated onto Medieval Europe, then made slightly more sense in the ancient Mediterranean.

-- Then made even less sense with Empire, where you can conquer the world with the Maratha.
+- Then made even less sense with Empire: Total War, where you can conquer the world with the Maratha.
 While it's true historically that the Maratha were able to conquer most of India from the previously-reigning Mughal Empire and their navy was strong enough to keep the British and the Portuguese out, they were eventually handily beaten by the Brits, resulting in the British-controlled India.

 - Homefront, while not technically an alternate history yet, qualifies anyway.
 The backstory involves the current North Korea uniting with South Korea, and in just 15 years, becoming powerful enough to conquer half of the continental United States.
 Not forgetting Japan, Vietnam, Cambodia, Laos, Indonesia, the Philippines, Malaysia, Singapore, Thailand, Myanmar, Brunei, East Timor and Papua New Guinea.

 - Note, however, that this was based on Executive Meddling.
 The original plan for Homefront was for the invading army to be from China, only to be changed at the last minute because of its political implications.

 - Freedom Fighters might qualify as this.
 The point of divergence is 1945: Russia drops The Bomb on Berlin, instead of the USA dropping it on Japan.
 As a result, Russia takes over the world.

 - It is also worth noting that during the entirety of the invasion in New York City, the only evidence seen of anything approaching U.S Government-backed resistance are three—count 'em, three—NYPD officers, one of whom is injured.